GeospatialCentroid/Agroforestry/testing/Workflow_Description.md

 ### Organized at the Collection Grid level

-**inputs** : lat lon values from a relivent sampling location
+**inputs** :

-1. Spilt the collection grid into smaller segements
+- lat lon values from a sampling location

-2. Pull naip imagery from earth engine for each segement (python)
+- reference grid object

-3. Aggregate imagery to a scale that is approprate for the RF and segementation work
+1. train a RF model within GEE based on the input sampling data (python)

-4. generate indices uses in the modeling process
+2. For each aoi, generate a subgrid feauture (r)

-5. generate a segmentation model
+3. itorate of the subgrid projecting the model and downloading the resulting binary raster

-## questions
+4. bind all the outfiles to single feature and delete the smalled subsets

-- not sure about the sequence of the segementation and RF modeling process
+5. evaluated the projected rasted against the known dataset.

-- working exclusiveling in GEE might be a reasonable option as well.
+- statistics hear influence the segementation parameterization as well as goal %PCC for future RF Models